 - Combine n-of-1 designs with advances in technology and novel just-in-time adaptive intervention designs

 - Co-create knowledge in collaboration with n-of-1 stakeholders

 - The European Health Psychology Society N-of-1 Special Interest Group

 Other research interests include:

-- The development and use of patient reported outcome measures (PROMS);
+- The development and use of patient reported outcome measures (PROM)

-- Multiple health behaviour change during prehabilitation (i.e. the optimisation of patient heath prior to surgery)
+- Changing multiple health behaviours prior to surgery (i.e. prehabilitation, the optimisation of patient heath prior to surgery)

 - Invited guest lecturer for the MSc in Health Psychology, King's College London (2015, 2016, 2017, 2018)

 - Invited guest lecturer for the MSc Health in Psychology, Northumbria University (2014, 2015, 2016, 2017, 2018)